 Acrylic Painting II: Developing Techniques and Styles

 In this course, students will explore a range of principles in painting through technique-based and independently lead projects, and by practicing with a variety of tools and approaches to the acrylic medium.
 Students will work from observation and imagination, and will deal with their subjects figuratively and abstractly.
 We will take the time to develop sustained paintings as well as works in a series.
-This class is for intermediate level painters who want to develop and hone their craft in a supportive studio environment where individual expression and critical thinking is highly encouraged.
+This class is for intermediate level painters who want to develop and hone their craft in a supportive environment where individual expression and critical thinking is highly encouraged.

 - Discussion and introduction to course; warm-up exercise using the pallete knife and alla prima techniques.

-- Colour in Motion: building a series of works based on video stills of an object in motion.
+- Colour in motion: building a series of works based on video stills of an object in motion.
 Students will explore techniques such as optical mixing, analogous and complementary colour mixtures, and colour modelling.

-- Still-life Portrait: constructing a complex composition and using a sighting grid.
+- Still-life portrait: constructing a complex composition and using a sighting grid.